How to find stillness in your life

 According to the philosopher, Blaise Pascal, at the root of most human activity is a desire to escape boredom, introspection, and self-awareness.
 We go to great measures to avoid even a few minutes of quiet.
 For many people, it means having to deal with the painful aspects of their life, so they do whatever they can to avoid it, which is actually the way to prolong it.
 Silence and stillness are the keys to transcending pain and suffering.
 It is during this time that we learn to come to terms with whatever stresses us and overloads our mind.

-When I wrote my book (Diagnosis Dystonia: Navigating the Journey), which took several years, and whenever I write a blog or an article, most of my ideas come to me when I am doing “nothing.”
+When I wrote my first book Diagnosis Dystonia: Navigating the Journey, which took several years, as well as my new book, Beyond Pain and Suffering: Adapting to Adversity and Life Challenges, and whenever I write a blog or an article, most of my ideas come to me when I am doing “nothing.”
 When I am being still and alone with my thoughts.
 I could be in the shower, meditating, laying down resting, or taking a walk.
 It is in these moments of silence when I get my best ideas.
 They don’t come to me when and where there is noise or activity.

 Also, when I remain in my everyday environment, I am distracted by my never-ending to do list.
 Ironically, the least amount of work takes place in my office.
 It is away from my office when I am practicing stillness where my mind is clear and begins to expand.
 Work then becomes easy because it isn’t forced.
 It just happens, which is so cool to me every time I experience it!